MicrosoftDocs/quantum-docs/articles/how-to-long-running-experiments.md

 If your quantum program requires many iterations each one is submitted as a single job.
 For some quantum experiments, such as variational algorithms (VQE) and optimization algorithms (QAOA), it's common to run for hours or days, in particular when QPU queue times are high and the programs require many iterations.

 > [!IMPORTANT]
-> Azure Quantum hosted notebooks offer a free no-installation experience to run small scale experiments lasting less than [Ask Xinyi what we should put here].
+> Azure Quantum hosted notebooks offer a free no-installation experience to run small scale experiments lasting less than one hour.

 See the following suggestion to run long runtime experiments in Azure Quantum.